Theories of rationality

 Testi consigliati e bibliografia

-The course will include an introduction to probability and decision theory.
-Relevant study material at elementary level can be found in the following textbooks (.pdfs will be available in Materiale Didattico).
+The lecture series will include an introduction to probability and decision theory.
+Relevant study material at elementary level can be found in the following textbooks (.pdfs will be available in Materiale Didattico in due course).

 FOR PROBABILITY THEORY: